jmorenoj/storiCard/README.md

 The challenge was developed in the following artifacts:

->>> storiCard_qaEngineeringChallenge_julyMoreno
+1. storiCard_qaEngineeringChallenge_julyMoreno
-Main document to answer the leadership and communication section and structure the technical one
+A document to answer the leadership and communication section and structure the technical challengue

->>> storiCard_testScenarios_julyMoreno
+2. storiCard_testScenarios_julyMoreno
-Document that lists the test scenarios for the Login and Registration features
+A document that lists the test scenarios for the Login and Registration features

->>> storiCard_testCases_julyMoreno
+3. storiCard_testCases_julyMoreno
-Document that collects the test cases for the test scenarios identified for the Login and Registration features
+A document that collects the test cases for the test scenarios identified for the Login and Registration features